How to Build a Review Website?

 The same goes for booking a hotel room for a vacation, buying a car, looking for a physician, or hiring a tradesman.
 Nobody wants to have a bad experience and waste time and money on unverified services or goods.

-“85% of consumers trust online reviews as much as personal recommendations” - Bright Local.
+“98% of consumers read online reviews for local businesses” - Bright Local.

 These statistics and your personal experience should bring you to the conclusion that a web review service is in high demand now and can be a driving link in creating a chain between customers and businesses.

-Isn’t it time to start thinking about creating your own review website?
+Isn’t it time to start thinking about creating a review website?

 Why build a review website?